yogeshhegde/processor-sdk-doc/source/rtos/index_Foundational_Components.rst

 IPC
 *******

+.. note:: This section mainly provides details of the software distributed part of the IPC 3.x package (installed under ipc_<version>).
+The IPC package provides the IPC APIs with higher level software abstraction.
+In addition,starting from  Processor SDK 6.1 release, a lower level IPC driver (IPC LLD) using rpmsg based transport is included specifically for AM6x/J7 platforms.
+See the following link for additional details `IPC 3.x vs IPC LLD`_

 Inter-Processor Communication (IPC) provides a processor-agnostic API which can be used for communication between processors in a multi-processor environment (inter-core), communication to other threads on same processor (inter-process), and communication to peripherals (inter-device).
 The API supports message passing, streams, and linked lists.
 IPC can be used to communicate with the following: